thesephist/ink/README.md

 Ink's syntax is inspired by JavaScript, but much more minimal.

-Comments are delimited on both sides with the backtick `\`` character, and can contain newlines.
-The only exception to this rule is that strings cannot contain any comments.
+Comments are delimited on both sides with the backtick `\`` character.

 As a side note here, all values and references are immutable.